agisx/agisx/README.md

 ### Hi there 👋

 <p align="justify">
-  👤 <strong>About me :</strong>
+  👤 <strong>Agi</strong>
-    Agi is a software engineer with 3 years of relevant experience and a Bachelor of Technology degree in Information Technology.
+    is a software engineer with 3 years of relevant experience and a Bachelor of Technology degree in Information Technology.
 Agi has skills in Laravel, SQL, C#, and Javascript.
 Agi has developed a mobile application for rubber plantation system digitalization using Android IDE and Laravel.

   ✨<strong>Areas of expertise :</strong>
    <ul>